hachirobei/aeonbank/README.md

 ### Manual Testing with Postman

 1. **Download the Postman Collection:**
-   - Download the "Online Store.postman_collection" file from the project repository.
+   - Download the "aeon.postman_collection" file from the project repository.

 2. **Import Collection into Postman:**
    - Open Postman.